-If you would like to know why bikers hate trikes (and why they are completely wrong) this post is for you!
+If you would like to know why bikers dislike trikes (and why they are completely wrong) this post is for you!

 Unfortunately, there are bikers out there who say that trikes are just for losers.
 They often say that trikers can’t ride a regular motorcycle, which is why they need “training wheels.”